Few-Shot Learning with Class Imbalance: Experiments

+In this section, we provide additional experiments and ablations to provide further insight and depth of the class imbalance problem using more shots, different backbones, and re-balancing methods.
+Overall, the experiments show that imbalance persists in larger tasks and deeper backbones, although its impact gets less significant (by about $-3\%$) as the task-size increases compared to the smallest tasks.
+Additional results are presented in Appendix~\ref{appendix ablation}.

-\paragraph{Imbalance with More Shots.} We explored additional settings with a higher number of shots, see Figure~\ref{fig linear_more_diff}.
-Specifically, we train models using Random-Shot meta-training with 1-29 shot and 1-49 random episodes.
-We then evaluate those models on imbalanced tasks with an average number of 15 shots and 25 shots, respectively.
-The bottom row of Figure~\ref{fig linear_more_diff} shows the difference in performance between the imbalance and balanced tasks.
-We observe that for the high-shot condition (right column), the general model performance increases while the models are less affected by imbalance; however, the gap with respect to the balanced condition remains significant.
-Models achieve $55$-$60\%$ of their performance on the balanced task within first 5 avr. shots; increasing the number of shots to 15 only boosts their performance by $+7\%$.
-This may explain why imbalance will have an inevitable impact on small classification tasks: better performance achieved via a higher numbers of support samples in the majority classes, does not offset the performance lost due to lack of samples in the minority classes.
-In Appendix~\ref{sec linear_more}, we breakdown the results for each model type.
+\textbf{Imbalance with More Shots.} We explored additional settings with a higher number of shots.
+Specifically, we trained models using Random-Shot Meta-Training with 1-29 shot and 1-49 random episodes.
+We then evaluated those models on imbalanced tasks with an average number of 15 shots and 25 shots, respectively.
+The bottom row of Figure~\ref{fig linear_more_diff} shows the difference in performance between the balanced ($\rho=1$) and unbalanced ($\rho>1$) tasks.
+From the plot, we can make at least three observations.
+First, models achieve $55$-$60\%$ of their performance on the balanced task within the first 5 average shots.
+Increasing three times the number of shots only boosts the performance by $+7\%$.
+Secondly, as the task size increases, models get less affected by imbalance.
+Thirdly, even with 25 average shots, the gap between the balanced and the imbalanced tasks remains significant.